sajansthapit/DRONE-PROJECT/README.md

 ## GETTING STARTED

 ---
+A service via REST API that allows clients to communicate with the drones.

 These instructions will get you a copy of the project up and running in your local machine